- Most Maryland lawns are started from seed. Turf-type tall fescue is the recommended type of grass for the entire state.

 3) What kind of foot traffic will the lawn receive?
 Will this be a play area for children or dogs?

 Foot traffic causes a lot of wear and tear on a lawn.
-Plan on spending more time and effort to keeping the grass healthy if the lawn will be heavily used.
-Foot traffic causes soil compaction and grass roots do not grow well in compacted soil.
+Plan on spending more time and effort to keep the grass healthy if the lawn will be heavily used.
+Foot traffic causes soil compaction and grassroots do not grow well in compacted soil.
 Core aeration and overseeding in the fall will help to correct this.
 Fertilize the lawn in the fall for root development.
 Mulch around a swing set area instead of planting grass.
 Ideally, designate an area in your yard for your dogs that limits lawn access.